Affiliate links on Android Authority may earn us a commission. Learn more.

 File management is one of Android’s biggest strengths and greatest draws.
 Unlike iOS, Android allows you to manipulate files and folders directly via file manager applications without external hardware or software.
 While you can’t access a handful of system-level files, the operating system still grants you plenty of control.
 Here’s a quick guide on how to navigate your Android phone’s storage folders.

-To access and navigate your Android phone's storage, use a file manager app or connect to a PC.
+To access and navigate your Android phone's storage, you can use any file manager app from the Play Store.
+Alternatively, you can connect your device to a PC for greater control.

 JUMP TO KEY SECTIONS